geoffreylitt/homepage/source/about.html.md

 ## Currently...

-I'm pursuing a PhD in Computer Science at MIT, in the [Software Design Group](https://sdg.csail.mit.edu/).
+I'm a PhD student in Computer Science at MIT, in the [Software Design Group](https://sdg.csail.mit.edu/).

-Here are some areas I'm thinking about:
+I'm thinking about:

-**Making programming more accessible**: (aka end-user programming, no-code development): how can we open up the full power of computing to more people, without the current barriers of programming?
-What does the world look like when people can flexibly modify and create their own software?

-Spreadsheets are a major success story in this arena.
-Can we pinpoint the underlying reasons why they succeeded, and extend those lessons to other domains?

-Another angle I'm pondering is how to make software amenable to being extended with plugins.

-**Futuristic programming languages, environments, debuggers**: Much of the way that experts do programming is shockingly similar to how it was done decades ago.

-How can we co-design languages and environments that give programmers more feedback and visibility into what they're doing, going far beyond typical debuggers?
+**Futuristic programming languages, environments, debuggers**: How can we co-design languages and environments that give programmers more feedback and visibility into what they're doing?
 My [Margin Notes](/margin-notes) project explored one way to use runtime traces to help programmers understand the data flowing through their programs.

-I'm also interested in programming environments that break out of plaintext through structured editing or visual metaphors.
+**Making programming more accessible**: (aka no-code development, end-user programming): how can we open up the full power of computing to more people, without the current barriers of programming?
+I'm currently exploring ways to use spreadsheets to build GUI apps.

-**Tools for thought**: Computers have massive potential to serve as a new medium that levels up our ability to think, just as writing and mass literacy has enabled humans to think in far more sophisticated ways.
-How can we design tools that leverage computers to level up our thinking?
+**Tools for thought**: How can we design tools that use computers to augment human intelligence, rather than trying to replace it with artificial intelligence?

 ## Before that...